Parliament Hill cat colony: The colony

 The cat sanctuary was located west of the Centre Block and the statue of Alexander Mackenzie.
 The fence surrounding the colony was no obstacle to the cats and they were free to roam the grounds.
 Chartrand built the first set of cold weather shelters in the mid-1980s.
 The second set of structures were built in 1997, and resembled the houses of European settlers along the St. Lawrence.
 In winter the cats survived in their lodgings by grouping together for warmth.
 Raccoons, groundhogs, pigeons, and squirrels also partook of the benefits formally intended for the cats.

 In 2003, when there were approximately 30 cats, the estimated annual cost of the colony was $6000.
 The cats received free inoculations and care from the local Alta Vista Animal Hospital.
 Purina, a pet care company, also donated food.
 The cats were spayed or neutered in the last ten to fifteen years of the sanctuary's operation, and the population slowly tapered off.
 Cats that were dropped off or found their way there were usually taken to the Ottawa Humane Society.
 As a result of this policy, by late 2012, only four cats remained.
+The last living cat from the colony was adopted in 2013 and named Coal.
+The cat was diagnosed with salivary gland cancer at 16 years of age.
+His owner started a fundraiser in 2024 to pay for his treatment and it went into remission.
+Coal died on July 8, 2025.